Arkham/juliu.is/content/blog/performant-elm/index.md

 ![Chrome Performance](./chrome-performance.png)

 That looks quite exotic, but let's not lose hope.
-The yellow parts of the graph represent the time your browser spent executing scripts, while the purple parts denote the time it took to render.
-You can also see small red corners scattered through the graph: those represent when the user has experienced noticeable delays while using the application.
+The <span style="background-color: #f3d07c;">yellow parts</span> of the graph represent the time your browser spent executing scripts, while the <span style="background-color: #ae99eb;">purple parts</span> denote the time it took to render.
+You can also see small red corners scattered through the
+graph: those represent when the user has experienced noticeable delays while using the application.
 You can find out more information about what it means [here](https://developers.google.com/web/fundamentals/performance/rail#goals-and-guidelines "Measure Performance with the RAIL Model").

 You'll also notice you can select a smaller time interval and start digging